last changes July 6th 2021

-All CMMC Certification Levels above Level 1 will consist of two measurements; Processes and Practices.
+All CMMC Certification Levels above Level 1 consist of two measurements; Processes and Practices.
 Processes are things such as creating policies and plans for each of the 17 domains covered by the CMMC.
 In contrast, Practices are the actual implementation of controls such as Access Control and Configuration Management.

-CMMC Level 1 will be the base level of certification and at this point will consist of practices that correspond to basic safeguarding requirements in Federal Acquisition Regulation (FAR) clause 52.204-21.
-Currently that consists of 17 basic cyber security practices such as implementing Identity and Authentication and basic Access Controls.
-Level 1 is all about protecting Federal Contract Information (FCI) and is most likely to be required for anyone who obtains a DoD contract but does not produce solely Commercial Off the Shelf products.
+CMMC Level 1 is the base level of certification and consists of practices that correspond to basic safeguarding requirements in Federal Acquisition Regulation (FAR) clause 52.204-21.
+This lowest level consists of 17 basic cyber security practices such as implementing Identity and Authentication and basic Access Controls.
+Level 1 is all about protecting Federal Contract Information (FCI) and will be required for anyone who obtains a DoD contract but does not produce solely Commercial Off the Shelf products.
 The vast majority of DOD contracts will require this level of certification.